Discover the spookiest, family-friendly Halloween extravaganza at Newfields

 Harvest Nights returns to Newfields

-It’s happening from Sept.
-29-Oct.
-31, offering family-friendly Halloween and fall festivities.
-This “spooky, not scary” event transforms the art and nature campus with various attractions for all ages.
+From Friday through Halloween, Oct.
+31, family-friendly Halloween and fall festivities described as “spooky, not scary” will transform the art and nature campus into attractions for all ages.

-Visitors can stroll down the Pumpkin Path of Peril and explore Mischief Manor.
-New additions include the Ghost Train and Garden Monsters, created by local artists.
+Visitors can stroll down the Pumpkin Path of Peril, and explore Mischief Manor.
+New additions included the Ghost Train and Garden Monsters, created by local artists.

-The event features a tempting selection of food and drinks, including Cinnamon Bavarian Crème Churros, caramel corn, Bavarian pretzels, and beverages like Spooky Campfire Cocoa and Whiskey Applejack.
-Beer enthusiasts will appreciate new draft beers.
+The event featured food and drinks including Cinnamon Bavarian Crème Churros, caramel corn, Bavarian pretzels, and the Spooky Campfire Cocoa and the Whiskey Applejack among other beverages.
+Beer enthusiasts will appreciate new drafts available.

-Jonathan Berger, vice president of marketing, highlighted the array of experiences at Harvest Nights.
-This celebration of Halloween and autumn is in its 4th year and has quickly become a cherished tradition for families in the Indianapolis area.
+Jonathan Berger, vice president of marketing, highlighted the experiences.
+The Halloween and autumn celebration is in its four year and, he says, has quickly become a cherished tradition for families in the Indianapolis area.

-Doors typically open at 7 p.m., and tickets for the experience must be purchased in advance.
+Doors typically will open at 7 p.m., and tickets for the experience must be purchased in advance.